tiaak/Product-Capstone-InSwap/README.md

 by scanning the ingredients, and maggot farm hotline if the ingredients can't be processed anymore.

 # Build With
+Technoligies that used to build this app are:
 - Android Studio
 - Kotlin
 - Google Maps API